DestyNova/advent_of_code_2023/11/README.md

 *** error(type_error(number,{}(115,1)),>= /2)
 ```

 So it seems the comparison operators aren't overloaded for pairs.
 Instead, I used `compare_terms` which did the job fine and cut the runtime to 1 second.
+Later, Hakan Kjellerstrand pointed out that there is a term comparison operator `@<` which works and is nicer looking.